Graduate Student FAQ

 Phone: (804) 828‐4028

-Many graduate students are eligible for some amount of financial aid which is available in various forms, including loans, grants, scholarships, and work‐study funding.
+Many graduate students are eligible for financial aid which is available in various forms, including loans, grants, scholarships, and work‐study funding.
 Contact the VCU Financial Aid Office for information.
-In addition, the Sociology Department awards several graduate assistantships on a competitive basis to on-campus students entering in the fall semester.
-However, some opportunities develop over the course of the academic year, so be alert for emails asking for applications.
-Students in the online program are not eligible for assistantships at this time.
+In addition, the Sociology Department awards several teaching assistants on a competitive basis to students entering in the fall semester.

 Definitely yes!
 Graduate school is a completely different world and academic experience.
 Here are a few differences: